neonevm/neon-evm.docs/docs/proxy/operator_guide.md

 ## Operator requirements

 If you have not registered in Solana, you need to do this, that is, create an account with a balance for storing SOL tokens and get the public and private keys.

+There is no strict minimum amount of SOL required to run an operator on Neon EVM.
+However, you should take into account that you will need tokens to create accounts for new users, deploy contracts, and also to execute transactions.

+In addition to the balance for storing SOL tokens, an operator must also have the `ETH_TOKEN_MINT`balance for storing value-tokens.
+These tokens are used to pay funds from users to an operator for the successful execution of transactions.
+Depending on the chosen configuration, specific values for `ETH_TOKEN_MINT` are indicated in the [table](#eth_token_mint) below.

-To create a balance, you can use the following command:
+To create the `ETH_TOKEN_MINT` balance, you can use the following command:
 ```
 spl-token -u <Solana RPC node URL> create-account <ETH_TOKEN_MINT>
 ```

-The `ETH_TOKEN_MINT` variable defines the type of payment token used for transferring funds from users to an operator for the successful execution of transactions.
-Depending on the chosen configuration, specific values for `ETH_TOKEN_MINT` are indicated in the [table](#eth_token_mint) below.

-### Minimum SOL requirements
-There is no strict minimum amount of SOL required to run an operator on Neon EVM.
-However, you should take into account that you will need tokens to create accounts for new users, deploy contracts, and also to execute transactions.

 ### Hardware recommendations
 The minimum specifications recommended to choose your node: